 However, Wolt did not yield.
 The company has expanded its services and done its best to support other entrepreneurs.
 Wolt’s co-founder and global corona team lead Juhani Mykkänen explains that the company is still a startup at heart.
 Wolt’s employees are inspired by tackling new challenges quickly.

 “When we understood how serious the situation was, everyone rolled up their sleeves.
-We started to think about how we can continue helping our customers, restaurants and courier partners while making it as safe as possible”, Mykkänen says.
+We started to think about how can we continue helping our customers, restaurants and courier partners while making it as safe as possible”, Mykkänen says.

 Pizza and hand-sanitizer right to your doorstep